 - The Ultimate Matrix Collection on Blu-ray is on Sale for just $49.99

-- Deal of the Day: Journey to the Center of the Earth DVD – $5.24
+- Deal of the Day: The Bucket List DVD

-- Deal of the Day: Quantum Leap Complete Season 5 DVD for just $15.99
+- Deal of the Day: Choose any Season of Stargate SG1 for just $13.99

 - DVD and Blu-ray Releases this week